TingfengLuo/Camera-Profile-for-Fujifilm-Film-Simulation/README.md

 * **`.dcp`** is a **model-specific Adobe Standard Linear** base profile.
   It loads first so the LUT sees perfectly neutral color to ensure accuracy.

-These profiles:
-- Apply Fujifilm's LookTable and ToneCurve on top of your Sony RAWs
-- Preserve Sony’s native sensor matrices for correct color science
-- Show up in **Adobe Camera Raw / Lightroom Classic** as **Creative profiles**
-- No EXIF spoofing, no sensor mismatch.

 ## 🚀 Installation & Usage